Dalsland: Sub-divisions

 Dalsland's chartered city was Åmål (royal charter in 1643).
 Its hundreds were: Nordal Hundred, Sundal Hundred, Tössbo Hundred, Valbo Hundred and Vedbo Hundred.
 They correspond approximately to today's municipalities: Nordal → Mellerud, Sundal → part of Vänersborg, Tössbo+Åmål → Åmål, Valbo → Färgelanda and Vedbo → Bengtsfors+Dals-Ed.

 Elections

 Dalsland is part of Västra Götaland County and does not have its own assembly.
 However, these are combined results from the five municipalities whose seats are in the province in Riksdag elections since the 1973 election, the first since the municipal merger.

 Riksdag

 History

-The original name of Dalsland was "Dal" – "Dalsland" was not used until the 19th century.
-Dal literally means "Valley".
+The first recorded use of the term "Dalsland" dates to 1508.
+Before then, the term used was "Dal", or "de Dal", literally meaning "Valley" or "the Valleys", which referred to two specific valleys in the southern area closest to Vänern.